nf-core/rnaseq/docs/usage.md

 * `--reverse_stranded`
 * `--unstranded`

 If not set, the pipeline will be run as unstranded.
-Specifying `--pico` makes the pipeline run in `forward_stranded` mode.

 You can set a default in a custom Nextflow configuration file such as one saved in `~/.nextflow/config` (see the [nextflow docs](https://www.nextflow.io/docs/latest/config.html) for more).
 For example: